TuanNguyenDUT/TuanNguyenDUT/README.md

 * 🌍  I'm based in Việt Nam
 * ✉️  You can contact me at [futherr123@gmail.com](mailto:futherr123@gmail.com)
 * 🧠  I'm currently learning new AI module
-* 👥  I'm looking to collaborate on AI project and Web designer
+* 👥  I'm looking to collaborate on frontend project and Web designer
 * 💬  Ask me about I'm really like to draw tree :)

 <p align="left">